How to make a Windows Defender Offline scan

-You are asked to select where you want to install Windows Defender Offline: on a blank CD or DVD, a USB flash drive or a ".iso" file on the disk.
+You are asked to select where you want to install Windows Defender Offline: on a blank CD or DVD, a USB flash drive, or save it as an ISO file on the disk.
 The steps you perform next are similar for all these options.

-The process takes a while so be patient.
+The process takes a while, so be patient.
 When loaded, Windows Defender Offline automatically starts to scan your device.
 If malware is found, you can remove it at the end of the scan.

-One thing that you should keep in mind is that Windows Defender Offline uses the malware definitions that were available at the time you installed it on your disc (CD/DVD), flash drive or ISO image.
-If you use it a couple of days later, its definitions are dated, and it might not be of too much help.
+One thing that you should keep in mind is that Windows Defender Offline uses the malware definitions that were available at the time you installed it on your disc (CD/DVD), flash drive, or ISO image.
+If you use it a couple of days later, its definitions are dated, and it might not be of much help.
 That's why you should cancel its automatic scan and update it before scanning the system again.
-Another solution is to install it again, on another disc, or drive so that you have the latest malware definitions available.
+Another solution is to install it again, on another disc or drive so that you have the latest malware definitions available.

-We used Windows Defender Offline on a couple of occasions to disinfect systems that had nasty problems with malware, and it worked great.
+We used Microsoft Defender Offline on a couple of occasions to disinfect systems that had nasty problems with malware, and it worked great.
 The tool is easy to use and familiar to most users, so you should not have any issues with it.
 If you have used it as well, tell us more about your experience.
 Did it manage to identify and remove viruses from your Windows computers and devices?
 Were you satisfied?
 Comment below and let's share our stories.